 In both the north and east sides, Village has brought professional-quality, big-production theatre out into the suburbs, expanding the geography of the big show beyond Seattle’s confines.
 And for (fellow) Seattleites, it’s really not that long of a trip.
 With free parking and good bars and entertainment (e.g., Levitate in Issaquah; the Funko Pop! headquarters and the Independent Beer Bar in Everett), you can make a full evening of it.

-Village’s staging The Curious Incident is a well-designed, well-acted, feel-good play, that’s also thought-provoking — not the least, about how other people experience the world that’s around all of us.
+Village’s staging of The Curious Incident is a well-designed, well-acted, feel-good play, that’s also thought-provoking — not the least, about how other people experience the world that’s around all of us.
 It’s a great evening of theatre.
 Recommended.

 The Curious Incident of the Dog in the Night-Time runs through 4/21 at Village Theatre in Issaquah, then 4/26 through 5/19 at Village in Everett.
 Tickets up to $74, available here and here.
 For showtimes, visit Calendar page.
 Accessibility notes: restrooms are multi-stall and gendered in both locations; at Issaquah, gender-neutral single-stall restrooms are available on balcony level by talking with house manager.
 Theatre and common areas are wheelchair accessible.